How To Develop A Social Media Approval Workflow For Your Brand [+Infographic]

 Why Your Brand Should Have A Social Media Approval Workflow?

 Your social media profile is like your virtual shop.
-Making a mistake in your social media content, like a simple typo or grammar error, will look as if you don't care.
+Making a mistake in your social media content, like a simple typo or grammar error, will make you look like you don't care.

 Such small mistakes are bound to happen, not purposefully, by new hires and interns who are getting acquainted with your system.
 Having a social media approval workflow gives your team the time and space to proofread social media copies before publishing them, thus minimizing the chances of committing such mistakes.